bugimetal/facedetection/BLOG.md

 ## Face detection library

-First thing which comes to my mind when I'm thinking about image processing and computer vision is OpenCV.
+The first thing which comes to my mind when I'm thinking about image processing and computer vision is OpenCV.
 I was already working with this library when I was playing around with C++.
 Golang has a package to use OpenCV 4, it can be found here: [gocv](https://github.com/hybridgroup/gocv).
-Although, it requires additional software to be installed on your computer, so I've decided to take a look on other options, there are several of them:
+Although it requires additional software to be installed on your computer, so I've decided to take a look at other options, there are several of them:

 * [go-face](https://github.com/Kagami/go-face)
 * [pigo](https://github.com/esimov/pigo)